Deutsche Bank Aktiengesellschaft Cuts Federated Hermes (NYSE:FHI) Price Target to $37.00

-Federated Hermes (NYSE:FHI – Get Rating) had its target price decreased by Deutsche Bank Aktiengesellschaft from $42.00 to $37.00 in a research report released on Thursday, The Fly reports.
+Federated Hermes (NYSE:FHI – Get Rating) had its price target cut by Deutsche Bank Aktiengesellschaft from $42.00 to $37.00 in a research note released on Thursday, The Fly reports.

-The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, February 15th.
-Stockholders of record on Tuesday, February 8th were given a $0.27 dividend.
-This represents a $1.08 dividend on an annualized basis and a dividend yield of 3.28%.
-The ex-dividend date was Monday, February 7th.
-Federated Hermes’s dividend payout ratio is currently 39.27%.
+The firm also recently declared a quarterly dividend, which was paid on Tuesday, February 15th.
+Investors of record on Tuesday, February 8th were given a dividend of $0.27 per share.
+The ex-dividend date of this dividend was Monday, February 7th.
+This represents a $1.08 dividend on an annualized basis and a yield of 3.33%.
+Federated Hermes’s dividend payout ratio (DPR) is 39.27%.

-In related news, CEO Saker Anwar Nusseibeh sold 9,015 shares of Federated Hermes stock in a transaction on Monday, March 7th.
-The stock was sold at an average price of $30.96, for a total value of $279,104.40.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, Vice Chairman Gordon J. Ceresino sold 32,428 shares of Federated Hermes stock in a transaction on Friday, February 11th.
-The shares were sold at an average price of $33.65, for a total value of $1,091,202.20.
+In related news, Vice Chairman Gordon J. Ceresino sold 10,850 shares of the company’s stock in a transaction on Monday, March 7th.
+The shares were sold at an average price of $30.98, for a total transaction of $336,133.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, Vice Chairman Gordon J. Ceresino sold 32,428 shares of the company’s stock in a transaction on Friday, February 11th.
+The stock was sold at an average price of $33.65, for a total transaction of $1,091,202.20.
 The disclosure for this sale can be found here.
-Insiders sold 89,451 shares of company stock worth $2,954,168 in the last quarter.
-5.00% of the stock is owned by insiders.
+Over the last ninety days, insiders have sold 89,451 shares of company stock valued at $2,954,168.
+5.00% of the stock is owned by corporate insiders.

-A number of institutional investors have recently modified their holdings of the stock.
-Morgan Stanley lifted its stake in shares of Federated Hermes by 36.9% during the second quarter.
-Morgan Stanley now owns 236,044 shares of the company’s stock worth $8,003,000 after purchasing an additional 63,632 shares in the last quarter.
-Pacer Advisors Inc. acquired a new position in shares of Federated Hermes during the third quarter worth about $314,000.
-Strs Ohio lifted its stake in shares of Federated Hermes by 57.8% during the third quarter.
-Strs Ohio now owns 32,500 shares of the company’s stock worth $1,056,000 after purchasing an additional 11,900 shares in the last quarter.
-New York State Teachers Retirement System lifted its stake in shares of Federated Hermes by 1.2% during the third quarter.
-New York State Teachers Retirement System now owns 140,691 shares of the company’s stock worth $4,572,000 after purchasing an additional 1,628 shares in the last quarter.
-Finally, State of Michigan Retirement System lifted its stake in shares of Federated Hermes by 3.8% during the third quarter.
-State of Michigan Retirement System now owns 24,449 shares of the company’s stock worth $795,000 after purchasing an additional 900 shares in the last quarter.
-Hedge funds and other institutional investors own 80.58% of the company’s stock.
+Large investors have recently bought and sold shares of the business.
+Allworth Financial LP boosted its position in Federated Hermes by 109.3% in the 4th quarter.
+Allworth Financial LP now owns 766 shares of the company’s stock valued at $29,000 after buying an additional 400 shares during the last quarter.
+UMB Bank N A MO purchased a new position in Federated Hermes in the 4th quarter valued at about $52,000.
+Allegheny Financial Group LTD purchased a new position in Federated Hermes in the 4th quarter valued at about $94,000.
+City State Bank purchased a new position in Federated Hermes in the 4th quarter valued at about $95,000.
+Finally, Covestor Ltd purchased a new position in Federated Hermes in the 4th quarter valued at about $105,000.
+80.58% of the stock is owned by institutional investors.

 Federated Hermes Company Profile (Get Rating)